hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 ## Batch Pipeline Benchmark

-A batch pipeline processos a finite amount of stored data.
+A batch pipeline processes a finite amount of stored data.
 There are no running results, we need the output of the aggregate function applied to the entire dataset.
 This changes our performance requirements: the key factor in streaming, latency, doesn't exist here since we are not